movebit/move/language/move-analyzer/design.md

 ~~~

-function `visit` is reponsible for iteration of all AST,create `ItemOrAccess`,enter `Item` to scopes,and call `ScopeVisitor`'s method.
+function `visit` is reponsible for iteration of all AST,create `ItemOrAccess`,enter `Item` to scopes,and call `ItemOrAccessHandler`'s method.

 For example.
 ~~~
 pub fn visit(
         &self,
-        scopes: &Scopes,
+        scopes: &ProjectContext,
-        visitor: &mut dyn ScopeVisitor,
+        visitor: &mut dyn ItemOrAccessHandler,
         provider: impl AstProvider,
     ) {
         ...